HOW TO SPEND ONE WEEK IN TUSCANY ITINERARY

 Let me tell you: that the rolling, green hills are real!
 This is no marketing trick – if you visit Tuscany, be prepared to see rolling hills that are lush and seem endless.

-So, the visit the best places in Tuscany, you will need a minimum of 5 days – better is 7 days in Tuscany and ideally 10 days.
+So, to visit the best places in Tuscany, you will need a minimum of 5 days – better is 7 days in Tuscany and ideally 10 days.

 Disclaimer: This post contains affiliate links which mean I might earn a small commission when you buy a product (at no extra cost to you) after clicking on my link.
 More about it here.

-Find out what to do and see with this Tuscany 7-day itinerary: where to go, where to stay, and what to visit.
+Find out what to do and see in 5 – 7 days with this Tuscany itinerary: where to go, where to stay, and what to visit.